 Chant Mantra, soak cotton wicks in ghee (purified butter), light Deepak, Dhup, and camphor with the flame, (Aarti lamp or Aarthi lamp), and circulate around the deities.

 Sing Aarti or devotional songs praising Lord Ganesha and Goddess Lakshmi to please the deities.
 Finally, Then offer Jal around the Aarti lamp (Diya)

 Now it is time to place Diya or candles both in different parts of the house and outside the house, as well.

 Sprinkle the holy Jal of the vessel in the whole house for blessings.
 Now have Prasad and enjoy sweets, fireworks, and crackers with your family members.

 People renovate and decorate their These are twelve sections of zodiac circle having 360° numbered clockwise Ascendant is known as the first house and the last house is known as the twelfth house Each house represents specific traits used for prediction.
-More, purchase luxury items, new clothes, gold and silver coins, and precious jewelry.
-They purchase gifts, dry fruits and sweets to exchange with their friends and relatives.
+More, and purchase luxury items, new clothes, gold and silver coins, and precious jewelry.
+They purchase gifts, dry fruits, and sweets to exchange with their friends and relatives.